 Please see also the Reference management software at University of Helsinki guide: links to instructions and download sites, self-study materials, guides and videos.

 Instructions on installing Zotero, EndNote 21, Mendeley or other applications on a university computer are on the Software Center help page.

 Electronic resources are available in the network of University of Helsinki or through remote access.
 Accessing the electronic resources from outside the library locations via a remote connection requires a University user account.

-EndNote has been purchased for the use of staff and students on the university's computers.
-Staff may also use EndNote on their computers at home.
-The installation media for the program can be found in the software distribution service in the software portal in the university network.
+EndNote 20 has been purchased for the use of staff and students on the university's computers (instructions on Software Center help page).
+Both staff and students may also use EndNote 20 on their computers at home.
+The installation media for your home computer can be found in the Download Center.

-Zotero 5.0 is a free of charge program that anyone can download on their computer.
-Zotero Connector is a browser extension allowing you to save content to Zotero.
-More info at Zotero website and Zotero Quick Start Guide.
+Zotero is a free of charge program that anyone can download on their computer.
+Zotero Connector is a browser extension allowing you to quickly save content to Zotero.

 This guide is designed for Helsinki University researchers by Helsinki University librarians and subject specialists to help you find the most relevant information in social sciences.